apivideo/api.video-documentation/live-streaming/restreams.md

 {% endcapture %}
 {% include "_partials/callout.html" kind: "warning", content: content %}

 api.video gives you the ability to broadcast a live stream to multiple platforms simultaneously.
-You'll be able to stream to Youtube, Facebook, Twitch, and any other platform that supports [RTMP](https://api.video/blog/video-trends/what-is-rtmp-and-why-do-we-use-it-for-live-streaming/) from one source.
+You'll be able to stream to Youtube, Twitch, and any other platform that supports [RTMP](https://api.video/blog/video-trends/what-is-rtmp-and-why-do-we-use-it-for-live-streaming/) from one source.

 ## How it works